AntaresSimulatorTeam/antares-doc/docs/src/overview/product-comparison.md

 !!! warning

-    Historically, Antares UI was built alongside the simulator.
-It is now unavailable since v10.0 for the benefit of Antares Web.
+    Historically, Antares user interface was built alongside the simulator as a "rich client".
+This Legacy interface is now unavailable since v10.0 in favour of Antares Web.